-SOLOR (System of Logical Representation) is an effort that is directly tackling these issues of representation, concerned primarily with the Architecture and Terminology layer in the Separation of Concerns.
+SOLOR (System of Logical Representation) is an effort that is directly tackling these issues of representation.
 SOLOR is an integrated medical terminology system, based on the overlapping but distinct terminology systems of SNOMED, LOINC and RxNorm.
 SOLOR was designed to unambiguously define what can be measured (concepts).
 Working hand in hand with SOLOR, there needs to be a clinical statement model, of which there are quite a few (HL7 FHIR, CIMI, ANF) which defines how to record a measurement.
 Measurements may be quantitative or existential.